warrensiro/Blog/django_blog/blog/README.md

 I am using an sqlite db for development
 In class meta in the forms file, we create a model that interacts with the user and then we specify the fields which as of this case is from the registration form
 Class Meta provides a nested namespace for configurartions and keeps them in place

+To use cripsy for styling of the forms, we install it in our environment then add it under installed apps in our settings file then also show its styling still in the same file.